bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 at understanding the semantic meaning of text, it can perform quite well compared to a human (at least as far as we can tell) and sometimes even better.
-The only problem is that the state of the art (GPT-4) can't really be evaluated using GPT-4 for obvious reasons.
-That's not so much of a problem in this post because I only used earlier generation models.
+The only problem is that the state of the art (GPT-4) can't really be evaluated using itself for obvious reasons.
+That's not so much of a problem in this post because I only used earlier generation models (mostly due to cost but also earlier on due to the lack of availability of GPT-4).

 Project Details
 ===============